 If you use public transport in any major city, the lack of elevators or lifts means you will have to carry your suitcase a lot.

-As a suitcase can’t be squashed to a smaller size like a backpack, you are stuck with the size regardless if it’s full or not.
+As a suitcase can’t be squashed to a smaller size like a backpack, you are stuck with the size regardless of whether it’s full or not.
 Many travellers seem to have a much bigger suitcase (just in case I need more space) which can make it really impractical.

 Some, especially the cheaper suitcases are heavy on their own.
 What’s the point of trying to pack into a carry one, when your suitcase alone is 2kg.

-Are you travelling for holiday and staying in a resort for a week and most likely taking a uber or taxi from the airport?
+Are you travelling on holiday and staying in a resort for a week and most likely taking a Uber or taxi from the airport?
 Then a suitcase might be the better option for you.

 Are you travelling long-term or perhaps moving around countries and cities and relying on public transport?
 Then the backpack might be a better option.

-The type of destination – developed or not?
+2. The type of destination – Is it developed or not?

-It is something many forget to think about.
+It is something many forget to think about when it comes to backpack vs suitcase decisions.
 Where are you heading to?
-A developed destination might have a better infrastructure in place to get around easily with a suitcase, such as a trip to the USA, Canada of Japan.
+A developed destination might have a better infrastructure in place to get around easily with a suitcase, such as a trip to the USA, Canada or Japan.

-Europe is a developed place, but don’t forget there are many stairs and many cobbled streets.
+Europe is a developed continent, but don’t forget there are many stairs and many cobbled streets.
 Heading to Africa, Nepal or Peru?
 You might be better off with a backpack.

 Your budget will also determine the way you travel.
 In a nutshell, budget travellers are usually better off with a backpack as it suits the budget traveller style.

-– Our Resources Page is where you can find the best websites for booking cheap flights, accommodation and activities.
+Our Travel Resources Page is where you can find the best websites for booking cheap flights, accommodation and activities.

 Regardless of whether you choose a backpack or suitcase, the majority of people will pack too much and buy a bigger suitcase or bag that they need!

-If you decide for a backpack then trust me, there are some amazing carry on bags which will fit everything you need!
+If you decide on a backpack then trust me, there are some amazing carry on bags that will fit everything you need!
 It will make your life easier when travelling and even save you money when flying as you won’t need to check it in.

 As for women, you should never get anything bigger than 55L size – otherwise is simply way too much to carry.
-What exactly do you pack to travel with just a carry on will be revealed in my next blog!
-But unless you are carrying camping gear with you, a carry on is all you need.
+What exactly do you pack to travel with just a carry on?

 The key is to pack everything neatly and compress it into your suitcase.
 It will be easier to carry should you need to run up a few stairs and ultimately you can keep it within a legal carry on size so you don’t need to check it in.